Margin of Error

 when the population standard deviation is known and the sample size is large.

-Otherwise, we use the t-scores, unless the sample size is small and the underlying
+Otherwise, we use the t statistics, unless the sample size is small and the underlying

 distribution is not normal.